Garage Demolition Cost

 Type of Garage

 The type of garage can also affect the overall cost of the job.
 For example, a double garage will cost more to demolish than a single garage.
-Also, if your garage is attached to your home, this may make it more difficult to demolish, resulting in higher overall costs for the work.
+Also, the material your garage is built from will have an impact, with prefab concrete and brick garage being more difficult to demolish than wooden or steel garages.

 Location of Property